Your guide to doing business in Egypt

 Variable insurance: 24% for employer, 11% for employees

-Employees may be provided with online payslips in Egypt, and payroll reports must be kept for a minimum of 5 years.
+Employees may be provided with online payslips in Egypt, and payroll reports must be kept for a minimum of five years.
 In order to achieve compliance with Egypt’s tax and payroll regulations, foreign businesses may wish to use a global payroll service provider.
 Using a payroll provider is a way to achieve regulatory compliance quickly, and ensure pay is delivered efficiently to a global employee population.